-^{212.
-686} F. Supp.
-2d 1 (D.D.C.
-2009), rev'd, 610 F.3d 69 (D.C.
+199 Sherley v.
+Sibelius, 686 F. Supp.
+2d 1, (2009), rev'd by 610 F.3d 69 (D.C.
 Cir.
 2010).

-^{213.} Id. at 3.
-A human embryo that is adopted is then implanted in the adoptive mother or a surrogate and, assuming no problems with the pregnancy, carried to term.
-Such adoptions (1) can occur because the adopting individual finds embryo adoption more affordable than IVF, see Alexia M. Baiman, Cryopreserved Embryos As America's Prospective Adoptees: Are Couples Truly "Adopting" or Merely Transferring Property Rights?, 16 Wm. & MARY J. Women & L. 133, 134 (2009), or (2) can occur as part of a deliberate pro-life strategy linked to efforts to obtain legal recognition of the personhood of embryos, see Katheryn D. Katz, Snowflake Adoptions and Orphan Embryos: The Legal Implications of Embryo Donation, 18 Wis.
-Women's L.J.
-179, 180 (2003).
+A human embryo that is adopted is then implanted in the adoptive mother or a surrogate and, assuming no problems with the pregnancy, carried to term; such adoptions (1) can occur because the adopting individual finds embryo adoption more affordable than IVF, see Alexia M. Baiman, Cryopreserved Embryos as America's Prospective Adoptees: Are Couples Truly "Adopting" or Merely Transferring Property Rights?, 16 WM. & MARY J. WOMEN & L. 133 (2009), or (2) can occur as part of a deliberate pro-life strategy linked to efforts to obtain legal recognition of the personhood of embryos, see Kathryn D. Katz, Snowflake Adoptions and Orphan Embryos: The Legal Implications of Embryo Donation, 18 WIS.
+WOMEN'S L.J.
+179 (2003).

-^{214.} Sherley, 686 F. Supp.
+200 686 F. Supp.
 2d at 5-7.
-The Christian Medical Association asserted only that its purpose was frustrated by NIH funding of human embryonic stem cell research; such frustration is only an "abstract concern."
-Id. at 5 (quoting National Taxpayers Union v.
-United States, 68 F.3d 1428, 1433 (D.C.
+The Christian Medical Association asserted only that its purpose was frustrated by NIH funding of human embryonic stem cell research, which is only an "abstract concern."
+Id. at 5 (quoting Nat'l Taxpayers Union v.
+U.S., 68 F.3d 1428, 1433 (D.C.
 Cir.
-1995)).
+1995).
 The embryos lacked standing because they were not persons under the law.
-Id. at 5-6.
+Id. at 5-6 (citing Roe v.
+Wade, 410 U.S. 113, 158, 162 (1973)).
 The adoption agency and the couples lacked standing because their claimed injury (a lessening in the availability of embryos for adoption) was too speculative-rather than being caused directly by the new NIH guidelines, that injury would be caused by the independent and voluntary decisions of donors, who "must choose between continuing to store the embryos, discarding them, donating them for research, or giving them to an adoption agency involved in embryonic adoption."
 Id. at 5.
 And the researchers' claim that they were injured by an increase in competition for NIH funding was not supported by the law of competitor standing.
 Id. at 6-7.

-^{215.} See Sherley v.
-Sebelius, 610 F.3d 69, 72-74 (D.C.
+201 Sherley v.
+Sibelius, 610 F.3d 69, 72-74 (D.C.
 Cir.
 2010).
-The other parties conceded their lack of standing, id. at 71, but, once the appellate court decided that the researchers had standing, the other parties would have been able to participate regardless, see supra note 97 and accompanying text.
+The other parties conceded their lack of standing, id. at 71, but, once the appellate court decided that the researchers had standing, the other parties would have been able to participate regardless, see supra note 93 and accompanying text.